Welcome to the 2020 Beethoven Experience…now extended to 2021!

-This year is the 250th anniversary of the birth of Ludwig van Beethoven, one of the true music greats.
+Last year saw the 250th anniversary of the birth of Ludwig van Beethoven, one of the true music greats.

-Arcana has decided to put on the specs for some 2020 Beetho-vision.
-We are going to spend the year running through the composer’s entire output, from piano pieces he wrote at the age of 12 through the symphonies to the late, great string quartets and Missa Solemnis, 57 years later.
+Arcana decided to put on the specs for some 2020 Beetho-vision, and spent some of the year beginning a complete run-through of the composer’s entire output, from piano pieces he wrote at the age of 12.
+Later we will encounter the symphonies and move to the late, great string quartets and Missa Solemnis, 57 years later.

 With nearly 500 works to enjoy and appraise, we will be getting the viewpoints of people who perform the music, who record it, who live with it – and hopefully, those who haven’t experienced it yet.